 Goals that you, your team, and your company want to attain within one year are called short-term goals.
 Short-term goals are smaller milestones that are necessary for consistent personal or professional growth.

-A 5-year or longer period goal is called long-term goals.
-This can be a vision or aim that determines what the person, team, or organization what to achieve in a lifetime.
+A 5-year or longer period goal is called a long-term goal.
+This can be a vision or aim that determines what the person, team, or organization wants to achieve in a lifetime.

 Short-term vs. long-term goal

 Short-term goals have a limited timeframe; that is why you have to be more responsive to the plans you make.
 In a broader perspective, some organizations define short-term goals as the targets they want to achieve within 5-years or 2-3 years.